wjf5203/SeqFormer/README.md

-# SeqFormer: a Frustratingly Simple Model for Video Instance Segmentation
+# SeqFormer: Sequential Transformer for Video Instance Segmentation

+News:
+SeqFormer is accepted as a paper for an oral presentation at ECCV’2022!
+A revised version of the code is coming soon.